hatstack/writeups/defcamp2015/crypto200/README.md

 If only we could modify the IV...

 Oh wait!
 We don't neccecarilly need to modify the ciphertext.
-The question is: "How would you modify it", so maybe patching the IV will do:
+The question is: "How would you modify _it_", so maybe patching the IV will do:

     #!/usr/bin/python